 Kenji became certified in Sports Medicine through mentoring with Whitfield Reaves, L.Ac.
 This specialization is an extension of his love for trail running (with his beloved dog) and mountain biking, as well as his experience as a rock climber and mountaineer.
 As an athlete, he has a strong understanding of body mechanics and the importance of good nutrition.

-He is in his fourth season with the Dominican University Men’s Basketball Team providing performance enhancement and pain relief using acupuncture and Chinese medicine.
-Kenji is a faculty member at American College of Traditional Chinese Medicine, teaching courses on Orthopedics and pain management utilizing acupuncture.
+He worked for four season with the Dominican University Men’s Basketball Team providing performance enhancement and pain relief using acupuncture and Chinese medicine.
+Kenji has been an adjunct faculty member at American College of Traditional Chinese Medicine, teaching doctoral courses on Orthopedics and pain management utilizing acupuncture.

 Formal Training and Licensure: